PULLMAN, Wash. -- You know those goody-two-shoes who volunteer for every task

 away Monopoly money so someone can stay in the game, irking other players to

-no end.
 The studies gave participants — introductory psychology students — pools

 of points that they could keep or give up for an immediate reward of meal service

 vouchers.
 Participants were also told that giving up points would improve the